 - They suffer frequent drop outs – If you put your phone in your pocket then one ear is likely to drop out during streaming.

 - Connectivity is at the whim of Apple – there are frequent connectivity issues when Apple updates its software.
-You then have to patiently waiting until they hopefully fix it with the next update.
+You then have to wait patiently until they, hopefully, fix it with the next update.

 - No hands-free calling – You need to hold the phone like you’re speaking on speaker phone as the call uses your phone’s microphone.
 This is not particularly legal when operating a vehicle.